VC Theoretical Explanation of Double Descent: Introduction

-Clearly, these VC-theoretic results contradict an existing consensus view that VC-theory cannot account for generalization performance of large DL networks.
-This disagreement results from misinterpretation of basic VC-theoretical concepts in DL research.
-These are a few examples of such misunderstanding: \begin{itemize} \item[--] A common view that VC-dimension grows with the number of parameters (weights), and therefore, ‘traditional measures of model complexity struggle to explain the generalization ability of large artificial neural networks’ \cite{Zhang2021}.
-In fact, it is well known that VC-dimension can be equal, or larger, or smaller, than the number of parameters \cite{Vapnik1998,Cherkassky2007}. \item[--] Another common view is that ‘VC dimension depends only on the model family and data distribution, and not on the training procedure used to find models’ \cite{Nakkiran2021}.
-In fact, VC dimension does not depend on data distribution \cite{Vapnik1998,Cherkassky2007,Scholkopf2002}.
-Furthermore, VC dimension certainly depends on SGD algorithm \cite{Vapnik1998,Cherkassky2007}. \end{itemize}
+Clearly, these VC-theoretical results contradict an existing consensus view that VC-theory cannot account for generalization performance of large DL networks.
+This disagreement results from a misinterpretation of basic VC-theoretical concepts in DL research.
+These are a few examples of such misunderstanding: \begin{itemize} \item[--] A common view that VC-dimension grows with the number of parameters (weights), and therefore, `‘traditional measures of model complexity struggle to explain the generalization ability of large artificial neural networks'' \citep{Zhang2021}.
+In fact, it is well known that VC-dimension can be equal, or larger, or smaller, than the number of parameters \citep{Vapnik1998,Cherkassky2007}. \item[--] Another common view is that ``VC-dimension depends only on the model family and data distribution, and not on the training procedure used to find models'' \citep{Nakkiran2021}.
+In fact, VC-dimension does not depend on data distribution \citep{Vapnik1998,Cherkassky2007,Scholkopf2002}.
+Furthermore, VC-dimension certainly depends on SGD algorithm \citep{Vapnik1998,Cherkassky2007}. \end{itemize}

-For classification problems, VC theory provides analytic generalization bounds for (unknown) Prediction Risk (or test error), as a function of Empirical Risk (or training error) and VC-dimension (\textit{h}) of a set of admissible models, aka approximating functions.
-That is, for a given training data set (of size \textit{n}), VC generalization bound has the following form \cite{Vapnik1998,Vapnik1999,Vapnik2006,Cherkassky2007}:
+For classification problems, VC-theory provides analytic generalization bounds for (unknown) Prediction Risk (or test error $R_{tst}$), as a function of Empirical Risk (or training error $R_{trn}$) and VC-dimension (\textit{h}) of a set of admissible models.
+That is, for a given training data set (of size \textit{n}), VC-bound has the following form \citep{Vapnik1998,Vapnik1999,Vapnik2006,Cherkassky2007}:

-This VC bound (\ref{eq1}) holds with probability $1 - \eta$ (aka \textit{confidence level}) for all possible models (functions) including the one minimizing the training error ($R_{trn}$).
-The second additive term in (\ref{eq1}), called the \textit{confidence interval}, aka \textit{excess risk}, depends on both the empirical risk (training error) and VC dimension (\textit{h}).
-This bound describes the relationship between training error, test error and VC-dimension, and it is often used for \textit{conceptual understanding} of model complexity control, i.e. understanding the effect of VC-dimension on test error.
+This VC-bound (\ref{eq1}) holds with a probability of $1 - \eta$ for all possible models (functions) including the one minimizing $R_{trn}$.
+The value of $\eta$ is preset to a small value, i.e., $\eta = 4/\sqrt{n}$.
+The second additive term in (\ref{eq1}), called the \textit{confidence interval} (also known as \textit{excess risk}), depends on both $R_{trn}$ and $h$.
+This bound describes the relationship between training error, test error, and VC-dimension, and it is used for conceptual understanding of model complexity control, i.e. the effect of VC-dimension on test error.
 Application of this bound for accurate modeling of double descent curves requires: